RxnRover/RxnRover/docs/source/dev_resources/tutorials/new_vipm_package/index.rst

 The `Virtual Package Manager (VIPM) <https://www.vipm.io/>`_ is a tool for managing LabVIEW packages, including instrument drivers and plugins.
 Using VIPM, you can create a package from your LabVIEW project that can be easily shared and installed by others.

-This tutorial will guide you through the process of creating a new VIPM package for use with the RxnRover platform.
+This tutorial will guide you through the process of creating a new VIPM package for use with the Rxn Rover platform.

 General Steps to Create a VIPM Package
 --------------------------------------